mitpre/raspberry-pi-setup/README.md

 ### Changing SSH port

 If you are opening the Pi to the public, it might be good to change the default SSH port.
 You do this by `sudo nano /etc/ssh/sshd_config` and you change `#Port 22` --> `Port <desired port>` (notice the removed `#`).
 Afterwards, you either reboot or `sudo service ssh restart`.
 The appropriate `ssh` command is now `ssh -p <desired port> <user>@<pi>`.

+### Uncomplicated FireWall

+If you are opening the Pi to the public, it might be good to install firewall and lock the ports.
+For this you can go to `iptables` and complicate your life, or use Uncomplicated FireWall.
+Here the latter is shown.
+	- `sudo apt install ufw`
+	- `sudo ufw <allow or deny> <port>` ... that's how you allow/deny access to the port, i.e., `<desired port>` from above for `ssh` or the default one at `22`.
+	- `sudo ufw limit <port>` ... sets some limitation on how may attempts can be made etc ...
+	- `sudo ufw show added` ... to check the added rulles before enabling.
+	- `sudo ufw enable` ... enables the firewall.
+	- `sudo ufw status` ... shows the status.

 ### Shut down command without timeout